 As outlined at the outset of this statement, our current assessment is that Potter Clarkson is at low risk of slavery and human trafficking occurring in our business and our supply chains.
-We will be looking to develop measurement criteria to assess our effectiveness in the future.
+We will, however, regularly review measurement criteria to assess our effectiveness in the future.

-We will look to enhance our voluntary due diligence on our suppliers through a due diligence questionnaire to our suppliers where we consider that the risk profile merits a higher level of due diligence.
+We will look to enhance as necessary our due diligence on our suppliers through a due diligence questionnaire to our suppliers where we consider that the risk profile merits a higher level of due diligence.